Understanding Dental Implants: What Are the Causes of Dental Implant Failure?

-The purpose of a dental implant procedure is too restore the look and functioning of teeth.
-The bite is improved to better aid chewing and digestion.
-The mouth is restored so patients can smile fully and feel better about their appearance.
-People considering have single or multiple tooth, or full jaw All-on-4 dental implants, have many questions about the procedure.
+The purpose of a dental implant procedure is to restore the look and function of teeth, improving the bite for better chewing and digestion, and restoring the mouth so patients can smile fully and feel better about their appearance.
+People considering single or multiple tooth, or full jaw All-on-4 dental implants, often have many questions about the procedure, especially regarding the safety and potential for failure of dental implants.

 Teeth implants are safe, long-lasting replacements for our natural teeth which may have been lost to an accident or neglect.
 They are easy to care for and do not require removal for cleaning.
 Few patients experience any long-lasting pain or discomfort and implants protect against future health issues.

 As reliable and safe as dental implants are, issues can develop.
-There are several things that contribute to dental implant failure.
+Understanding these risks is vital to the success of the procedure.
+Here are several factors that contribute to dental implant failure:

 Medications and Medical Conditions